Beef Taco Meat

 Turn this into a meal by serving these with my crispy baked taco shells, homemade corn tortillas, and a side of guacamole and salsa

-Why You’ll Love This Beef Taco Meat
+Why This Taco Meat Rules

 Get a little crazy and try these tacos birria!